 What is the greatest trip you’ve ever been on?

-What's your approach to packing for an overseas trip?
+What’s your approach to packing for a big trip?

 What is the destination that most surprised you – good or bad?

 Earlier this year I went to Rio de Janeiro, Brazil with a bunch of friends for a wedding.
 I knew from what I had seen in pictures that it would be a life-changing experience, but nothing prepares you for the beauty of the landscapes, the excitement and danger of the city and the warmth of the people.
 You really have to be there to fully understand what a uniquely beautiful and wild place it is.